 7. Improved body awareness

 When babies are born, they have no sense of where their body stops and mommy’s body starts.
 They do not know that they have two hands and two feet.
 This concept of body awareness is learned over the first few years.
 Massage helps to bring that awareness.
-The stimulation to the baby’s body helps them to learn the parameters of their body.
-It is extra helpful if mommy or daddy say “this is your leg” while massaging the baby’s leg, etc. The baby will start to associate the language with the body part feeling the sensation.
+The stimulation of the baby’s body helps them to learn the parameters of their body.
+It is extra helpful if mommy or daddy says, “this is your leg,” while massaging the baby’s leg, etc. The baby will start associating the language with the body part feeling the sensation.

 A great time to do baby massage is after bath time.
 It can be part of the daily routine!
 You can use lotion, but you don’t have to.
 Babies will come to expect their massage and become calm before you start.
 It is a wonderful way to end the day and wind down for the night.